game-ci/documentation/docs/github/v2/15-deployment/ios.md

-# Release to the App Store
+# Deploy to the App Store

 Uploading to the App Store is a little tricky.
 Make sure you do all these steps carefully.